Choosing The Right Air Filter For Your Clearwater Home

 You’ve probably experienced the feeling of confusion when trying to select the correct home air filter for your needs.
 What does my system require?
-Does the price reflect the quality?
-These are just two of many of the questions that make selecting home air filters so mind-boggling.
-Let Midway Services crack the code of home air filters for you, so you can feel comfortable with your purchase.
+Should you just get the cheapest?
+These are just a couple of the questions that make selecting home air filters so mind-boggling.
+Let Midway Services try to help you de-mystify the air filter dilemma.

-Here’s an easy way to tell how efficient your old filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Hold the filter horizontally, then with common table salt, pour the salt through the filter to see the quantity that comes out the other side.
-If some or all the salt falls through the filter, then you can imagine that the filter will let dust that same size flow through.
+Here’s a simple way to determine how efficient your old filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Hold the filter horizontally, then with everyday table salt, pour the salt through the filter to see the quantity that comes out the other side.
+If some or all the salt falls through the filter, then you can imagine that the filter will let dust particles of similar size pass through.
 You really should upgrade your filter to higher quality filter that is more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.